goxberry/siam-cse-2013-presentation/talk-performance.md

 <!--Transition from Point 1 to Point 2-->

 # Reaping benefits of reproducible research <br /> reduces to habits and practices
 - Basic principles of reproducibility in computational science like those in experimental sciences
-- Keep good records
-    + Experimentalists and theoreticians use lab notebooks
+- Like experimentalists, computational scientists need to:
-    + Computational scientists should use notebooks and version control
+    + Keep good records: notebooks and version control!
-- Include these records as supplemental material to papers
-    + Experimentalists: include data and analyses
-    + Theoreticians: include proofs and derivations
-    + Computational scientists: include code, data, proofs, derivations
+    + Include code, data, proofs, derivations
-- Use tests to guard against error
+    + Use tests as control experiments
-    + Experimentalists use positive and negative controls
-    + Computational scientists: test codes as much as possible

 <!--Point 2: Tools and services to do reproducible research at reasonable cost-->